-The Visual Artist AIRspace Residency annually supports four New York City-based visual artists.
-Residents receive a monetary award for their participation in the program, as well as a semi-private studio for nine months at the Abrons facility, located on the Lower East Side of Manhattan.
-Throughout the residency cycle, studio visits are arranged with critics, curators, artists, and other arts-workers.
-The residency period culminates in a group exhibition in Abrons galleries.
+Abrons Arts Center’s Visual Artist AIRspace Residency annually supports 4 New York City-based visual artists.
+Visual Artist AIRspace Residents receive a stipend and a semi-private studio for up to nine months at Abrons.
+To foster critical and professional development, studio visits are arranged with critics, curators, artists and other arts professionals throughout the residency cycle.
+The residency period culminates in a group exhibition in Abrons’ galleries.

 2021-2022 Visual Artist AIRspace Residents